kubernetes/kubernetes/docs/secrets.md

 Once the kubelet has started a pod's containers, its secret volumes will not change, even if the secret resource is modified.
-To change the secret used, the original pod must be deleted, and a new pod (perhaps with an identical PodSpec) must be created.
+To change the secret used, the original pod must be deleted, and a new pod (perhaps with an identical `PodSpec`) must be created.
 Therefore, updating a secret follows the same workflow as deploying a new container image.
 The `kubectl rolling-update` command can be used ([man page](kubectl_rolling-update.md)).

-The resourceVersion of the secret is not specified when it is referenced.
+The `resourceVersion` of the secret is not specified when it is referenced.
 Therefore, if a secret is updated at about the same time as pods are starting, then it is not defined which version of the secret will be used for the pod.
 It is not possible currently to check what resource version of a secret object was used when a pod was created.
-It is planned that pods will report this information, so that a controller could restart ones using a old resourceVersion.
+It is planned that pods will report this information, so that a replication controller restarts ones using an old `resourceVersion`.
 In the interim, if this is a concern, it is recommended to not update the data of existing secrets, but to create new ones with distinct names.

 ## Use cases